alan-turing-institute/data-safe-haven-team/WaysofWork.md

 - Attended by Project working team
 - Purpose: work together in issues identified during weekly or which arise during the week

 Co-working time is an unstructured hour for synchronous work.
-It has proved
+### Monthly Planning

+Key facts

+- Last Thursday of the month 16.00 to 16.30
+- Attended by team leads and RPM, all team members invited
+- Purpose:
+  - Prioritise stories for following month
+  - Estimate required effort
+  - Reprioritise goals (stories) and review roadmap
+  - Suggest changes to the Backlog
 ### Monthly meeting
 Key facts
 - Second Monday of the month 13.00 to 14.00